KaixinAng/KaixinAng/README.md

-Hi, I’m @KaixinAng, someone special enough to get bugged on a print hello world
+Hi, I’m @KaixinAng, someone special enough to get bugs on a print hello world